adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 Additional nodes can be easily added according `workers` terraform variable, cf below.
 Feel free to fork this project in order to adapt for your custom needs.

 This Terraform template includes [Salt Project](https://docs.saltproject.io) as well for easy global cluster management, perfect for upgrades in one single time !
+The NFS client is also installed by default for any usage through remote NFS server for stateful workloads.

 ### Networking and firewall